-- Incorporate into line manager training the importance of ensuring disability equality in the workplace, their responsibilities as a manager and how they can play an active role in supporting disabled staff.
+- Incorporate into line manager training the importance of ensuring disability equality and the social model of disability in the workplace, their responsibilities as a manager and how they can play an active role in supporting disabled staff.

 - Encourage managers to be proactive and start a conversation with both new and existing staff during regular supervision, one-to-one meetings, appraisals and return-to-work interviews.